 - Node Detail pages for nodes that host containers

 Containers also appear on Orion Maps, and you can configure alerts for containers just like you can for other entities such as nodes.
-To learn more, see Monitor containers in the Orion Platform, or read Basic Container Monitoring in the SolarWinds online IT community, THWACK.
+To learn more, see Monitor container services in the Orion Platform.

 Visualize physical and logical relationships while using AppInsight for SQL, AppInsight for IIS, and AppInsight for Exchange to identify and troubleshoot performance issues with Orion Maps.
 You can also access maps on Application Details pages and Cloud Instance Static subviews.